MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/Wait-Job.md

 on the remote computers.

-This example uses `Wait-Job` to determine whether a `Get-Process` command running in the sessions on three remote computers is completed.
+This example uses `Wait-Job` to determine whether a `Get-Process` command running in the sessions on three remote computers is in a terminating state.

 The first command creates **PSSession** objects on three computers and stores them in the `$s` variable.

 The second command uses `Invoke-Command` to run `Get-Process` in each of the three sessions in `$s`.
-The command uses the **AsJob** parameter to run the command asynchronously as a background job.
+The command uses the **AsJob** parameter to run the command asynchronously as a job.
 The command returns a job object, just like the jobs started by using `Start-Job`, and the job object is stored in the `$j` variable.

 The third command uses a pipeline operator (`|`) to send the job object in `$j` to the `Wait-Job` cmdlet.
 An `Invoke-Command` command is not required in this case, because the job resides on the